-Naniboujou Lodge was first conceived in the 1920's as an ultra exclusive private club.
+Naniboujou Lodge (Naniboujou is the Cree god of the outdoors) was first conceived in the 1920's as an ultra exclusive private club.
 Babe Ruth, Jack Dempsey and Ring Lardner were

 among its charter members.
 A membership of 1000 was originally sought, but when the stock market crashed on "Black Tuesday" precipitating

 the 1929 depression, the club began to fail.
 In the mid 1930's the club reached a state of financial shambles.
 The mortgage was foreclosed, and it was sold.